aardvark-community/navigation-in-vr-lopez/README.md

 The experiments were carried out using the Victoria Crater SuperResolution dataset:
-[http://download.vrvis.at/acquisition/32987e2792e0/PRo3D/VictoriaCrater.zip](HiRISE_VictoriaCrater_SuperResolution): 5cm orthorectified Super Resolution Restoration (SRR) image created from 6-image input by Tao & Muller (2016) using the GPT algorithm.
+HiRISE_VictoriaCrater_SuperResolution: 5cm orthorectified Super Resolution Restoration (SRR) image created from 6-image input by Tao & Muller (2016) using the GPT algorithm.
 See 'Tao, Y.; Muller, J.-P. (2016) A novel method for surface exploration: Super-resolution restoration of Mars repeat-pass orbital imagery.
 Planetary and Space Science, 121, 103–114.doi:10.1016/j.pss.2015.11.010'

 Running the demo `Tansportation.Thesis` download the data from http://download.vrvis.at/acquisition/32987e2792e0/PRo3D/VictoriaCrater.zip and place the subfolder `HiRISE_VictoriaCrater_SuperResolution` it beside the executeable in a folder called data.